-Paris’ twenty districts, known as arrondissements, are arranged in a spiral, starting at the city centre.
+Paris is a big city, divided into twenty distinct districts, known as arrondissements, are arranged in a spiral, starting at the city center.
 That means that the lower the number, the more centrally located the district is.

-|💖 Best Area:||7th Arrondissement – The Eiffel Tower|
+|💖 Best Area for First Timers||7th Arrondissement – The Eiffel Tower|

-|💎 Best luxury hotel:||Hôtel Juliana Paris|
+|💎 Best luxury hotel:||Le Cinq Codet|